omnibor/spec/spec/SPEC-annex-B-elf-embedding.md

 ## Embedded Input Manifest Identifier

 If an artifact contains an embedded Input Manifest Identifier, then implementations MUST conform to the file format recommendations specified in this document.
-If an artifact does not contain an embedded artifact dependency graph identifier, then implementations SHOULD look for that information in alternate locations.
+If an artifact does not contain an embedded Artifact Dependency Graph identifier, then implementations SHOULD look for that information in alternate locations.
 Tools may store and retrieve such information in alternate formats.

 ### Input Manifest Identifier persistence by a Build Tool in ELF Objects/Executables